-Some popular rivers are Rio Pacuare, considered one of the best for white water rafting in the world, Rio Balsa and Rio Savegre.
-We’ve gone on several white water rafting trips in Costa Rica but our favorite will always be Rio Pacuare.
-The landscape is absolutely incredible and you raft up to Class IV!
+Some popular rivers are Pacuare, considered one of the best for white water rafting in the world, Balsa, Sarapiqui and Savegre.

 For those visiting the coast, boating is a must do.
 There are many fabulous spots on the Pacific and Caribbean side to beach hop, snorkel or just sit back for the ride.
 You can also see marine wildlife such as humpback whales, dolphins and fish.

-It’s one of the things we always do with friends and family and we always have a fun day boating and visiting the many hidden beaches in Guanacaste.
+It’s one of the things we always do with friends and family.
+We always have a fun day boating and visiting the many hidden beaches in Guanacaste.

-One of the best waterfalls to do so is the Nauyaca waterfalls in the South Pacific but you can find beautiful waterfalls in every corner of the country.
+One of the best waterfalls to do so is the Nauyaca waterfalls in the South Pacific.
+It’s a 4 km hike through the jungle but so worth it!
 Catarata Llanos de Cortes is another one of our favorites in Guanacaste.

-Most of the waterfalls you can visit on your own if you rented a car but there are some specific waterfall tours like the one in Jaco.
+Most of the waterfalls you can visit on your own if you rented a car.
+If not, you can take a waterfall tour.
+This is only in the Jaco, Manuel Antonio and Uvita area with tour companies like Paddle 9, Jaco waterfall tours or Rancho Di’Andrew.
 These tours are awesome since they take you to waterfalls you normally can’t visit on your own since they’re either on private property or require a 4×4.

 Find out what our favorite waterfalls in Costa Rica are!